 Today is an auspicious day.
-We have finally figured out how to map our domains!
+I have figured out how to map these Atmanaut domains!
 It wasn’t technically difficult.
-The challenge lay in understanding what we are offering to the WWW.
-And though this is likely to change as we evolve, we have to start somewhere.
+The challenge lay in understanding what Atmanautica is offering to the WWW.
+And though this is likely to change as the concept evolves, I have to start somewhere.

-While we wait for the nameservers to propagate these new DNS records across the world wide web, let’s discuss how we set up these custom domains and deploy our sites to them.
+While I wait for the nameservers to propagate these new DNS records across the world wide web, let’s discuss how I set up these custom domains and deploy the sites to them.

-- We have our agency folio here at Atmanautica.com.
-This domain is where we work.
+- I have my folio here at Atmanautica.com.
+This domain is where I work.

-- Our blog, a more personal endeavor, now can be perused at Atmanaut.me.
-Atmanaut.me is where we play.
+- My blog, a more personal endeavor, now can be perused at Atmanaut.me.
+Atmanaut.me is where I muse and play.

 Mapping our Github Pages Organization site to a Custom Domain